MYahiatene/News_Headline_Project_NLP/code/ReadMe.md

 -transformers >= 4.9.2

-Alternatively you can use the command "pip install -r requirements.txt" to install the necessary libraries.
+Alternatively you can use the command "pip3 install -r requirements.txt" to install the necessary libraries.

 train-evaluate-main:
 There is a flag in train-evaluate-main.py which is called train.
 If set to false the model grabs pretrained model from